dlively1/sf-packager/readme.md

 ```
 $ sfpackage master featureBranch ./deploy/
 ```
-This will create a package at ./deploy/featureBranch/unpackaged/package.xml copying all files into directory Also if any deletes occurred will create a file at ./deploy/featureBranch/destructive/destructiveChanges.xml
+This will create a package at ./deploy/featureBranch/unpackaged/package.xml copying all files into directory.

+If any deletes occurred will also create ./deploy/featureBranch/destructive/destructiveChanges.xml

 You can also just write the package.xml and destructiveChanges.xml by passing the -d flag